How to Prepare for a Machine Learning Job Interview

 2. GPUs: Training models on GPUs reduces the training time tremendously.
 This can go up to orders of magnitude compared to training on CPUs.
 Currently, cutting-edge models are trained on multiple GPUs in parallel or even on specialized hardware, for example from NVIDIA.

 3. Improvement in algorithms: Last but not least, there have been significant improvements on many algorithms such as ReLU activation or dropout and new complex (for example deep) networks architectures have been developed.
-This has been another very significant factor.
+This has been another very significant factor. - Can you please explain data augmentation and list some examples?

 Data augmentation is a method for creating new data by modifying existing data in a reasonable way.
 This means the target value is not changed, or changed in a known way.
 Computer vision is one of the fields where data augmentation is tremendously helpful.